Mecc Cancer Treatment Blurred Plant Background

 Prostate cancer is a disease in which malignant (cancer) cells form in the tissues of the prostate.

-The prostate is a gland in the male reproductive system located just below the bladder (the organ that collects and empties urine) and in front of the rectum (the lower part of the intestine).
+The prostate is a gland in the male reproductive system.
+It lies just below the bladder (the organ that collects and empties urine) and in front of the rectum (the lower part of the intestine).
 It is about the size of a walnut and surrounds part of the urethra (the tube that empties urine from the bladder).
-The prostate gland produces fluid that makes up part of semen.
+The prostate gland makes fluid that is part of the semen.

 Drawing of the male reproductive system and urinary system anatomy showing the front and side views of the ureters, bladder, prostate gland, vas deferens, urethra, penis, and testicles.
 A side view of the seminal vesicle and ejaculatory duct is also shown.
 The drawing also shows front and side views of the rectum and lymph nodes in the pelvis.